-- .8 Pull all conductors into raceway at same time. - .9 Use suitable wire pulling lubricant for building wire 4 AWG and larger. - .10 Protect exposed cable from damage. - .11 Include the following three paragraphs if cable is specified. - .12 Armoured cable shall be used for connections from conduit systems to recessed luminaires in accessible ceilings.
+- .8 Pull all conductors into raceway at same time. - .9 Use suitable wire pulling lubricant for building wire 4 AWG and larger. - .10 Protect exposed cable from damage.

+- .11 Support cables above accessible ceiling, using spring metal clips or metal cable ties to support cables from structure or ceiling suspension system.
+Do not rest cable on ceiling panels. - .12 Single conductor cables shall be installed one cable diameter apart on suspended cable tray or channel supports and shall be clamped with aluminum cable clamps.
+Cables shall be terminated using non-magnetic connectors and shall be watertight for top entry.
+Cable armour shall be grounded via an aluminum plate at the supply end and isolated via an insulating plate, at the load end of the cable.
+A #3/0 AWG insulated (unless otherwise noted) copper ground wire shall be installed with each set of feeder cables.
+Cable bending radius shall be at least twelve times the overall cable diameter and bend shall not damage or distort the outer sheath. - .13 Armoured cable shall be used for connections from conduit systems to recessed luminaires in accessible ceilings.
 Cable shall be of sufficient length to allow the lighting fixture to be relocated to any location within an 1800mm (6') radius.
 Cable shall be clamped before entering the lighting fixture and shall be clipped before entering the conduit system junction box.

-- .13 Armoured cable may be used for connections from conduit systems to wiring devices in steel stud partitions and for interconnection of wiring devices within steel stud partitions.
-Cables shall be clipped before entering junction or outlet boxes. - .14 Use suitable cable fittings and connectors. - .15 Neatly train and lace wiring inside boxes, equipment, and panelboards. - .16 Clean conductor surfaces before installing lugs and connectors. - .17 Make splices, taps, and terminations to carry full ampacity of conductors with no perceptible temperature rise. - .18 Use split bolt connectors for copper conductor splices and taps, 6 AWG and larger.
-Tape uninsulated conductors and connector with electrical tape to 150 percent of insulation rating of conductor. - .19 Use solderless pressure connectors with insulating covers for copper conductor splices and taps, 8 AWG and smaller. - .20 Use insulated spring wire connectors with plastic caps for copper conductor splices and taps, 10 AWG and smaller. - .21 Identify wire and cable to Section 26 05 53.
+(Minimum requirements). - .14 Armoured cable may be used for connections from conduit systems to wiring devices in steel stud partitions and for interconnection of wiring devices within steel stud partitions.
+Cables shall be clipped before entering junction or outlet boxes. - .15 Use suitable cable fittings and connectors. - .16 Neatly train and lace wiring inside boxes, equipment, and panelboards. - .17 Clean conductor surfaces before installing lugs and connectors. - .18 Make splices, taps, and terminations to carry full ampacity of conductors with no perceptible temperature rise. - .19 Terminate aluminum conductors with tin-plated aluminum- bodied compression connectors only.
+Fill with anti- oxidant compound before installing conductor. - .20 Use suitable reducing connectors or mechanical connector adaptors for connecting aluminum conductors to copper conductors. - .21 Use split bolt connectors for copper conductor splices and taps, 6 AWG and larger.
+Tape uninsulated conductors and connector with electrical tape to 150 percent of insulation rating of conductor. - .22 Use solderless pressure connectors with insulating covers for copper conductor splices and taps, 8 AWG and smaller. - .23 Use insulated spring wire connectors with plastic caps for copper conductor splices and taps, 10 AWG and smaller. - .24 Trench and backfill for direct burial cable installation as specified in Section 32 23 18 and Section 32 23 23.
+Install warning tape along entire length of direct burial cable, within 75 mm(3 inches) of grade. - .25 Identify wire and cable to Section 26 05 53.
 Identify each conductor with its circuit number or other designation indicated.